-- Positional sanctification is as complete for the youngest believer as it is for the oldest.
+• Positional sanctification is as complete for the youngest believer as it is for the oldest.
 It depends only upon one's position in Christ.
-A new Christian is as saved as any saint the moment they are born again, but they are only beginning to walk with God; they are immature. - Experiential sanctification is one's actual holiness of lifestyle, or what one is through Christ.
+A new Christian is as saved as any saint the moment they are born again, but

+- Experiential sanctification is one's actual holiness of lifestyle, or what one is through Christ.
 It is imperative that believers allow God to lead them in sanctification, for it is possible to eventually forfeit salvation altogether if they do not mature in holiness. - Eternal sanctification will occur in believers at the Rapture, when they are instantly and eternally transformed into a state of complete conformity to Christ.